Psychological Implications of Full Body Sea Burial

 Guilt and Regret

 If someone were to decide on a full-body burial at sea against the wishes of the deceased or their family, the loved ones might experience guilt and regret.
-Even when the decision is made in accordance with the deceased’s wishes, the unfamiliarity and uniqueness of the process may cause discomfort.
+Even when the choice is made in keeping with the wishes of the departed, discomfort may be felt due to the procedure’ unfamiliarity and uniqueness.

 Environmental concerns

-For those who prioritize ecological sustainability, the notion of a full-body burial at sea as a funeral traditions may spark apprehension.
-However, it is essential to note that when conducted properly, this method of disposition is much less polluting than a comparable land burial.
+For those who prioritize ecological sustainability, the notion of a full-body burial at sea as a funeral tradition may spark apprehension.
+However, it is essential to note that when conducted properly, this method of disposition is a very green burial and is much less polluting than a comparable land burial.
 This is due to various factors, including the absence of embalming, the use of outer burial containers, reduced land use, and the elimination of the traditional casket.

 Marine Ecosystem Concerns with Full Body